National Gallery

 What it is

-Museum tags: Art; Classical art; Impressionism
+Museum tags: Art; Art

 London’s world-famous major gallery, dominating Trafalgar Square.
 Home to a huge collection of art from the 13th century to the 20th, including work by Leonardo da Vinco and Van Gogh’s sunflowers.
 Usually also hosts one blockbuster (paid) temporary exhibition at a time.